-The preparation of financial statements in conformity with U.S. GAAP requires the Company's management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the period.
+The preparation of financial statements in conformity with U.S. GAAP requires the Company's management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
 Actual results could differ from those estimates.

-Deferred Offering Costs
+Offering Costs

-Deferred offering costs consist of legal, accounting, underwriting fees and other costs incurred through June 30, 2017 that are directly related to the Initial Public Offering and were charged to stockholders' equity upon the completion of the Initial Public Offering.
+Offering costs consisted of legal, accounting, underwriting fees and other costs incurred through the Initial Public Offering that were directly related to the Initial Public Offering and totaled approximately \$13.3 million, inclusive of \$8.05 million in deferred underwriting commissions.
+Offering costs were charged to stockholders' equity upon the completion of the Initial Public Offering.